How to make your shipping experience more memorable

 Also notice how the tissue paper doesn’t stay inside the box.
 That’s deliberate… and unusual.
 And unusual = memorable.

 Speaking of sending extra little gifts in the box… samples are a classic way to do that.
 And they work, too.
 Samples have increased sales by as much as 2000%.

 Not all products work well as samples, of course.
 You may have to create a sample version of a product – all the way down to buying sample-sized containers, making sample labels… the whole deal.
 But these can be a terrific way to be memorable.
 So memorable, in fact, that customers come back to buy the full version.

 Bonus idea: Include a lift card or package insert that offers a discount on the full-price products the samples represent.
 That’s how Birchbox does it.

 Tackle Warehouse has an interesting twist on the sample idea.
 If you order $50 or more worth of stuff from them, you get a Tackle Warehouse sticker.
 Not an expensive gift, sure, but if you’re into bass fishing, maybe it’s kind of a status symbol.

 4. Be creative with your packaging

 This is one of the best ways to stand out from the start.
-It may mean investing in your packaging materials, but there are ways to do this both memorably and affordably (link to last post).
+It may mean investing in your custom packaging material, but there are ways to do this both memorably and affordably.

 Custom printed boxes are more expensive than standard ones, but they can make a major impression.
 And when your customers re-use their super-cool boxes, they’ll make an impression again.
 And again.
 And again.